 Invalid CSAT Response Message: This is the customizable text that will be sent to contacts if the CSAT score they provided was not valid.
 You can also reiterate survey instructions for responses with invalid scores.

 This survey texts will be applied to all phone numbers, unless a customized text survey message is defined at a phone level.
-To customize a different CSAT message per number, follow the instructions here.
+You can also customize a different CSAT message per phone number.

 - Define a Frequency Cap to limit how often a given contact (identified by its phone number) can receive a CSAT SMS survey:

 You should select here the number of days, hours or minutes that will separate each CSAT survey sent to the same customer (to avoid spamming callers with text messages if they call multiple times in a short period of time).